goodpaul6/SpriteExtractor/README.md

 sprite_extractor example_images/npcs --dir example_images/npcs_zelda.png --dest-width 128 --frame-width 32 --frame-height 32 -e 0 --min-width 4 --min-height 4
 ```

 Notice how some images contained multiple frames and others just one.
-This is fine, it still detects them as multiple frames even if they're all in the same file, just like it did above.
+This is fine, it still detects them as multiple frames even if they're all in the same file, just like it did for the single image examples.